Warning! Burns may occur when the engine is hot.

 2. Release excess pressure from the cooling system.

-4. Remove the crankcase protection.
+4. Remove the crankcase guard.

-Pic.
-4.45.
-Radiator drain plug: 1 - fitting for a hose nozzle; 2 - plug
+Fig. 4.45.
+Radiator drain plug: 1 – hose nozzle fitting; 2 – plug

 7. Remove the cap from the expansion tank.